ARINC-IA/CSMIM/docs/best-practices.md

 Values are typically not processed by another device on the aircraft (displaying a string to a human does not constitute "processing").

+Split data items into individual resources wherever possible.
-Use an array or `dict` data type to group multiple data items that depend on each other, that means, data items that must be transmitted atomically in order to ensure validity of the combined value. <br />
+Use an array or `dict` data type to group multiple data items that depend on each other, that means, data items that must be transmitted atomically to ensure validity of the combined value. <br />
 *Rationale:* Data integrity. <br />
 *Example:* Velocity or acceleration would use an array.
 A timestamp made of